jmacneill66/turbo-guide-AI/README.md

 🎯 Why This Matters

-This project shows how to move from LLM demos to production-style AI systems that are:
+    -This project shows how to move from LLM demos to production-style AI systems that are:
         -Safer
         -More predictable
         -Easier to test and maintain
-It reflects real-world concerns in applied AI engineering: observability, control, and security.
+    -It reflects real-world concerns in applied AI engineering: observability, control, and security.

 📜 License